Create a bar chart

 - Rotate 90˚

-Select the “Labels” button in the settings sidebar.
+Select the Labels button in the Settings sidebar.
+Here we can hide or customize axes labels.